skx/overseer/README.md

 Overseer is a [golang](https://golang.org/) based remote protocol tester, which allows you to monitor the state of your network, and the services running upon it.

-When tests fail, because hosts or services are down, notifications can be generated via a simple plugin-based system.
+When tests fail because hosts or services are down, notifications can be generated via a simple plugin-based system, described [later](#notifiers).

-> Currently there is only a single plugin distributed with the project, which uses the [purppura](https://github.com/skx/purppura/) notification system.

 "Remote Protocol Tester" sounds a little vague, so to be more concrete this application lets you test services are running and has built-in support for testing: